riebl/artery/docs/install.md

 If you want Artery to start SUMO with a graphical user interface, you can put the following line in *omnetpp.ini*:

     *.traci.launcher.sumo = "sumo-gui"

+## Next: Create your own simulation

+You are now ready to create your first own simulation scenario.
+Have a look at [our how-to guide](custom-simulation.md) for details.